tjebo/ggtrail/README.md

 (**Those simple precautions are**: Do not use functions in your script or report which write a file on your disk.
-This may easily overwrite your raw data\!
+This may easily overwrite your raw data!
 E.g. `write.csv` and friends should be used only with utmost care.)

 Any wrong assignments where you may need to rerun your scripts can be